 Feather can make a great base for your next robotic project.
-We've got two Wings that make easy work of adding motors.
+We've got three Wings that make easy work of adding motors.

 Both of these Wings are designed for driving fairly powerful motors, easily 1A draw each.
 For that reason, we do not run the motors off of USB or the LiPo battery - they are dedicated for running the Feather only.
 Instead, the 'loud and messy' power supply for the motors is provided via a terminal block.